 But all this means she’s now interesting!
 And for something other than the sheer scale of her success and the preternatural power of her voice (which, it is rumoured, may anyway not be what it used to be).

-Alas, with the exception of Whitney’s make-up artist who is touchingly loyal, there is a shortage here of members of her inner circle dishing the dirt or anything at all.
+Alas, except for Whitney’s make-up artist who is touchingly loyal, there is a shortage here of members of her inner circle dishing the dirt or anything at all.
 But then, as one forthright American female journalist puts it, “She’s the cash cow.
 Nobody wants to upset her.”
 The producer Sam Kingsley explains: “A number of people close to Whitney, including Whitney’s former manager, did agree to be interviewed but when they realised she hadn’t given her royal assent they quickly withdrew.”

 Real revelations about Whitney’s private life are much more likely to appear in the tabloid press which possesses a chequebook large enough to wean embittered confidantes off Ms Houston’s monetary udders.

 While Whitney may at her peak have come to represent a will even purer than her voice, it wasn’t purely her own.
 “Whitney” was a product of the ambition and determination of several people.
-Robyn, an intelligent, shrewd and imposing woman.
-Her mother Cissy, who never got the recognition for her own talents she felt she deserved (when Whitney’s career took off at the stripling age of 22, she reportedly told friends over and over again “and to think we’ve waited so many years for this to happen!”).
+Robyn, an intelligent, shrewd, and imposing woman.
+Her mother Cissy, who never got the recognition for her own talents she felt she deserved (when Whitney’s career took off at the stripling age of twenty-two, she reportedly told friends repeatedly “and to think we’ve waited so many years for this to happen!”).
 And one flamboyant white man – the Svengali president of Arista Records Clive Davis.

-Clive signed Whitney when she was just 19.
-He realised that Whitney possessed a great talent and could be a very successful recording artist but he also realised that she could be much more than that.
+Clive signed Whitney when she was just nineteen.
+He realised that Whitney possessed a great talent and could be a highly successful recording artist, but he also realised that she could be much more than that.
 She could be the biggest recording star in the world.